-We read about this dream of a teacher—this ideal person who uses ideal resources and in which ideal results are produced on an ideal scale.
-By the way, the word ideal means ‘model” according to Webster’s Dictionary
+We read about this dream of a teacher – this ideal person who uses ideal resources and in which ideal results are produced on an ideal scale.
+By the way, the word ideal means perfect model according to Webster’s dictionary.

 Actually, the truth is, I have met many teachers who feel just the opposite.
-They feel frustrated, discouraged, unqualified, and lacking in the tools they feel they need to be the ideal.
-Not that they do not know what is expected, they just feel that they fail miserably on the job.
+They feel frustrated, discouraged, unqualified, and lacking in the tools they feel they need to be the “ideal.”
+Not that they do not know what is expected, they just feel like they fail miserably on the job.
 Listen to what they say:

 One cool night, an old teacher, “a man of the Pharisees,” came to a private house.
-He wanted to learn some thing more of a young teacher.
+He wanted to learn something more of a young teacher.
 This story is so astounding and so encouraging.
 That a man . . . a learned man by all standards, called “Rabbi” himself, would come to an unknown peasant.
 They had labeled the young teacher as ignorant, “Can any good thing come out of Nazareth?”
 (John 1:46).
 The old teacher was a member of the Sanhedrin, the supreme ecclesiastical tribunal.
-No one could be a member learned, and trained.
-Yes he possessed the best that any of us could ever hope to be, yet he put aside his credentials and came and inquired like a child … at the feet of Jesus.
+No one could be a member without being well advanced in life; wealthy, perfect, learned, and trained.
+Yes, he possessed the best that any of us could ever hope to be, yet he put aside his credentials and came and inquired like a child . . . at the feet of Jesus.

 I think all of us can see something of ourselves in Nicodemus.
 Whatever our credentials, whatever our position, our fame, our talents and abilities, our call or our degrees, we must put them all aside and be willing to learn again.
 We must never stop learning.